 Defining good governance

 For many, governance has become synonymous with stage-gate processes and bureaucratic rules that flourish in traditional Waterfall settings.
-However, many are mistaking the mechanics of project governance with its purpose or function.
-While building structure and accountability is a critical feature of project governance, it is not the entirety of its function
+However, they mistake the mechanics of project governance with its function.
+Whilst building structure and accountability is a critical part of project governance, it is not all that it is employed for.

 Kujala and others (2016) explore six dimensions of project governance:

 - Goal setting: ensuring business and other requirements and technical and organisational capabilities are consolidated within the project’s frame and objectives.

 - Incentives: aligning project team and stakeholders’ reward and risk-sharing schemas with project targets

 - Monitoring: applying practical tools and mechanisms to measure project performance.